teledyne-e2v/py_evalkit_emerald-gen2/README.md

 For external trigger use, please uncomment lines 40/41 and define a number of frames you want to acquire in total with the variable `NIMAGES`

 Feel free to comment the unnecessary functions and add your own processing !

+## Live Preview
+The main project file is `live_preview.py`

+Video stream is started and a window is opened to display the images with some statistics in overlay.
+After drawing a rectangle on the image, the statics are calculated for the selected ROI.

+That is possible to adjust the exposure time (in ms) with the parameter `EXPOSURE_TIME`

+The pixel format can be selected between 8, 10 or 12b with the parameter `PIXEL_FORMAT`

+Press `S` to save a RAW image

+Press `Q` or `ESC` to stop properly the live preview application